HeavyMedl/netstorage/docs/API.md

 A Promise resolving to an array of result objects:

-- `remotePath` – The full path of the removed file or directory.
+- `remotePath`: The full path of the removed file or directory.
-- `status.code` – HTTP status code (e.g., 200 if removed successfully).
+- `status.code`: HTTP status code (e.g., 200 if removed successfully).

 ### Example